 It’s expensive for big venues to keep their doors open, so they’re always competing on prices.
 By understanding how they work, the types of previous deals they’ve secured, and through the promise of the production company bringing them a continued flow of custom, you’ll often find they can secure a cheaper deal.
 This is great for saving you and your business money – and also means you’re not having to spend time building new connections and price comparisons yourself.

 If you’re planning a work or team event, you may consider sponsorship as a great way to add money to your budget.
 It’ll help you market your product or company to your clients, and will also build some buzz for your sponsor.
 It’s important that you team up with a sponsor who’s a good fit for your company.

 A events management team will have inside knowledge of which companies are looking to partner on upcoming events, tip: it’s often the smaller more up-and-coming brands who are looking for exposure themselves.

 Also, hotels are often willing to sponsor an event in return for advertisement; something that can be negotiated when securing the deal.

-Click here to watch our latest corporate-event production time-lapse, in 2017.
+Click the video above to watch our latest corporate-event production time-lapse, in 2017.

 Many hands make light work